 WeAgile is proud to state that our website is hosted on 100% renewable energy-powered servers.
 Our hosting company, Digital Ocean, is based in the UK and uses only renewable energy sources that have been certified as being 100 per cent clean.

-Code minification: Any source code can be subjected to the minification process, which shrinks files by eliminating extraneous characters without compromising functionality.
+Code minimisation.
+Any source code can be subjected to the minimisation process, which shrinks files by eliminating extraneous characters without compromising functionality.
 Smaller source code files mean less weight for your website and faster device processing times.

-WeAgile considers minification to be a crucial component of our strategy because it guarantees user-friendly website loading times while also minimising its negative environmental effects.
+WeAgile considers minimisation to be a crucial component of our strategy because it guarantees user-friendly website loading times while also minimising its negative environmental effects.

 Eliminating obstacles like drawn-out checkout processes and cryptic copywriting results in a more effective user experience and, as a result, a website that uses less energy.

 SEO – Search Engine Optimisation.
 You may make it easier for users to find the information they need as fast as possible by optimising your website for search engine rankings.
 Effective SEO causes customers to spend less time exploring for information and visit fewer pages.
 Because the user is concentrating on information that is pertinent to them, less energy is wasted.

 Brand Reputation.
 Consumers are increasingly conscious of a company’s sustainability efforts.
 Having a sustainable website can enhance your brand’s reputation and appeal to eco-conscious consumers.

 Environmental Responsibility.
 A sustainable website minimises its carbon footprint by using efficient coding practices and optimising energy consumption.
 With the increasing concern about climate change, having a sustainable website aligns with environmental responsibility.

 Cost Efficiency.
 Sustainable websites are often more cost-efficient in the long run.
 They require fewer server resources, reducing hosting costs and energy consumption.
 Additionally, efficient code reduces development and maintenance costs.